ginnox1/iCADdocs_online/DiversionWeirDesign/DiversionWeirDesign.md

 <img src="./media/image16.png" style="width:5.96183in;height:1.74466in" />

-The above figures demonstrate the results of apron thickness design with and with out thickness points specified, respectively.
+*Figures demonstrate the results of apron thickness design with and with out thickness points specified, respectively.*

 ## Overall stability analysis, and safety paramters
  [Back to Toc](#table-of-contents)